MARK STREET UNITED CHURCH

 Service at 10:00am

 Join us for Sunday Worship.
-Rev. Ned Wells will be leading worship at 10:00am.
-The Scripture is: Luke 24:36b-48
+Rev. Ned Wells will be leading worship.
+The service begins at 10:00am.
+The scripture for this week is: Matthew 6:25-33.
+The meditation theme is Thanksgiving.

 The worship experience at Mark Street United Church is inspirational and informative.
 Our Organist and Choir members lead us in music along which sets the stage emotionally and spiritually for a richer experience.
 Our Minister guides us through a multi-media, thought provoking, scripture based service which helps us understand scripture and makes us understand its' relevance in today's world, as well as our role as Christians in our complex world.
 Children are engaged in our Children's area, story time with the minister, and then Sunday school with friends for more stories, crafts, games and fun!